 Another famous collector of art and antiquities was J. Paul Getty.
 His collection formed the basis of the J. Paul Getty Museum in Malibu, California.
 Above all, Getty preferred to acquire antiquities previously owned by Hadrian or by 18th-century English aristocrats.
 This was the case for the Lansdowne Hercules, a sculpture excavated at Hadrian’s Villa in 1790 which he purchased from the noble English Lansdowne family who owned a fine collection of classical sculptures including the Lansdowne Relief and the Lansdowne Antinous from Hadrian’s Villa.

-However, many private art collections that contain countless of treasures and masterpieces are often hidden away from public view.
+However, many private art collections that contain countless treasures and masterpieces are often hidden away from public view.
 Thankfully for us, a few collectors make the effort to display their objects in a museum or in temporary exhibitions and generously share their personal collections with the community.
 Such is the case with the “Eclectic, a collection of the 21st century” exhibition in the renowned Parisian museum, the Musée du Quai Branly.
 The exhibition, running until April 02, 2017 sheds light on the stunning private collection of the French art collector and businessman Marc Ladreit de Lacharrière.

 This small head of Hadrian represents the emperor at the height of his power.
 The portrait is attributed to the so-called “Imperatori 32 type”, one of the six sculptural types attributed to the extant corpus of Hadrian portraits by M. Wegner, a German specialist on Roman portraiture (a seventh type was added later on by Cecile Evers).
-Approximately 160 examples of sculpted portraits of Hadrian have been found to date, and the “Imperatori 32” type was a type popular in Italy and in the provinces (most notably in Greece and in North Africa).
+Approximately 160 examples of sculpted portraits of Hadrian have been found to date, and the “Imperatori 32” type was a type popular in Italy and the provinces (most notably in Greece and in North Africa).

 More than 30 replicas of the “Imperatori 32” type are still in existence today (see the ones I have collected here).
 The restrained carving of the forehead endows Hadrian with a youthful and idealised appearance.
 With the head turned to the right, the “Imperatori 32” type is distinct for its two rows of locks above the temples, its forehead with two parallel wrinkles, its narrowed eyes with uncarved pupils.